 Partner with Us

-Leveraging a two-generation investment model, the Liz Blake Giving Fund partners with fellow donors, nonprofits, and researchers to collectively address key points of vulnerability that perpetuate economic immobility for Atlanta’s children and their families.
-Grants demonstrating success offer opportunities for scale and replication, ultimately influencing systems’ change and creating greater access to inter-generational cycles of opportunity for those in the margins.
+Leveraging a two-generation investment model, the Liz Blake Giving Fund partners with like-minded funders, nonprofits, and researchers to collectively address key points of vulnerability that perpetuate economic immobility for Atlanta’s children and their families.

 • Offer an opportunity to inform future, scalable approaches to the problem they are addressing.